Definition

 Word Embeddings

-- Word2Vec: Predicts surrounding words or predicts target word from context
+- Word2Vec: Predicts surrounding words or predicts target word from context, introduced in "Efficient Estimation of Word Representations in Vector Space"

-- FastText: Handles out-of-vocabulary words using subword information
+- FastText: Handles out-of-vocabulary words using subword information, introduced in "Enriching Word Vectors with Subword Information"

 - Contextual embeddings: BERT, GPT, RoBERTa - embeddings that vary based on context